KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

    or an unknown to break the entire architecture out of the blue.
 Trait objects, Sync, lifetimes, and async are all viral and/or feeble.
-   &#9642; **Switching To Other Languages Feels Off**:  The borrow checker conditions you to write code in a specific way and once you embraced Rusts focus on correctness and got used to the fact that the tools got your back, you don't want to miss them anymore.
+   &#9642; **Switching To Other Languages Feels Off**:  The borrow checker conditions you to write code in a specific way.
+Once you have embraced Rust's focus on correctness and got used to the fact that the tools got your back, you don't want to miss them anymore.
 {% end %}